Harmonics (electrical power)

 In an electric power system, a harmonic of a voltage or current waveform is a sinusoidal wave whose frequency is an integer multiple of the fundamental frequency.
 Harmonic frequencies are produced by the action of non-linear loads such as rectifiers, discharge lighting, or saturated electric machines.
 They are a frequent cause of power quality problems and can result in increased equipment and conductor heating, misfiring in variable speed drives, and torque pulsations in motors and generators.

+Many non-linear electrical loads draw current only during portions of each AC cycle, producing a periodic but non-sinusoidal current waveform.
+If the waveform is periodic, it can be represented by a Fourier series as the sum of the fundamental frequency and harmonic components at integer multiples of the fundamental frequency.

 Harmonics are usually classified by two different criteria: the type of signal (voltage or current), and the order of the harmonic (even, odd, triplen, or non-triplen odd); in a three-phase system, they can be further classified according to their phase sequence (positive, negative, zero).

 The measurement of the level of harmonics is covered by the IEC 61000-4-7 standard.